 Let us not allow poor writing skills overshadow our brilliant potential.

-Let us not succumb to the everyday disasters in the language and just follow the crowd.
+Let us not succumb to the everyday disasters in the language by just following the crowd.

-Let us turn the tide and care about the way the English language is spoken and written.
+Let us show love and care about the way the English language is spoken and written.

 Let us preserve the beauty of the English language.